-The childrens rugby are considered the best Rugby team on the planet.
+The New Zealand All Blacks are considered the best rugby team on the planet.
 The best for rugby skills, the best for developing kids rugby and the best for creating a winning brand of international rugby.
 How do they build such a reputation and winning formula for rugby?

 It is a phenomenon.
 Since Graham Henry took charge of the national team in 2004, New Zealand’s win percentage has climbed to a staggering 85%.

-"The 1905 tour of Great Britain created a mythological status, because it happened when Britain was the dominant force in world politics.
-The Al Blacks beating British teams at rugby was used by New Zealand politicians to promote the virtues of the healthy, virile Kiwi lifestyle.
+“The 1905 tour of Great Britain created a mythological status, because it happened when Britain was the dominant force in world politics.
+The All Blacks beating British teams at rugby was used by New Zealand politicians to promote the virtues of the healthy, virile kiwi lifestyle.

 “Rugby was incredibly successful from then on.
 The seed took root and grew.
 Early New Zealand culture was very masculine – there was a high proportion of males to females – so it’s not surprising that so male a sport became so central in society.
 The rugby club became the essence of most small communities.
 Whether you were interested in the sport or not, everyone went to the club.
 It became a de facto community centre.”

 New Zealand is a combination of Maori traditions and western values and influence.

 “Traditionally, there has been a fundamental insecurity in New Zealand national identity,” says Professor Bruce.
 “We are constantly searching for who we are and where we are in the world.
 Sport is one of very few places where New Zealand has excelled on the world stage and so our internationally successful athletes always get a high level of publicity.”